-One of my top prioritized job of this year is to create fusion recipes with the American veggies in the Indian style.
-This Indian Brussel sprouts recipe is the one I was waiting to share for a long time which fits into the fusion recipe category perfectly.
-This is a spicy coated Brussel sprouts is a delicious sidekick, will make you feel light and fresh.
+One of my top prioritized jobs this year is to create fusion recipes with American veggies in the Indian style.
+This Indian Brussels sprouts recipe is the one I have been waiting to share for a long time, which fits into the fusion recipe category perfectly.
+This spicy coated Brussels sprouts is a delicious sidekick that will make you feel light and fresh.

-Healthy vegan Brussels sprout's flavor is mild and subtle, completely different from other typical Indian recipes.
+Healthy vegan Brussels sprout's flavor is mild and subtle, completely different from typical Indian recipes.

 You can serve this nutritive food as a side dish or appetizer.
-Add some lean protein to make it a healthy, skinny stand-alone meal.
+Add lean protein to make it a healthy, skinny, stand-alone meal.

 Brussel sprouts.
-It is obvious that I do not need to mention the key ingredient.
+I do not need to mention the key ingredient.
 The freshness of the veggie decides the taste of the final dish.
-So, always choose good quality vegetables, not only for this Indian Brussel sprouts but for entire cooking.
-Farmer's market or the local fresh produce stores are the great places to locate fresh Brussel sprouts.
+So, always choose good quality vegetables, not only for this Indian Brussels sprouts but for the entire cooking.
+Farmer's markets or the local fresh produce stores are great places to locate fresh Brussels sprouts.

 Madras Curry powder.
 Madras curry powder is available in most grocery stores in the United States nowadays.
-This is a South Indian style spice powder that is mild and still with a wonderful aroma.
+This is a South Indian-style spice powder that is mild and still with a beautiful aroma.

-When thinking about the spices added to this curry recipe, madras curry powder would be the best of all choices.
+When considering the spices added to this curry recipe, madras curry powder would be the best of all choices.
 This masala has a subtle flavor with the right mixture of spices.
-Everyone in my family loves the way that the masala is evenly coated with the vegetables and justifies it by retaining the original flavors of the vegetable.
+Everyone in my family loves how the masala is evenly coated with vegetables and justifies it by retaining the original flavors of the vegetables.

-If you do not have this spice powder for this Indian Brussel sprouts recipe, we can either make it at home or substitute with other ingredients.
-Soon I will come up with the recipe for madras curry powder.
+If you do not have this spice powder for this Indian Brussels sprouts recipe, we can make it at home or substitute it with other ingredients.
+Soon, I will come up with the recipe for madras curry powder.

-½ a teaspoon of red chili powder and ½ teaspoon of coriander powder will also work as the instant substitute Madras curry powder.
+½ a teaspoon of red chili powder and ½ teaspoon of coriander powder will also be the instant substitute for Madras curry powder.

 Sunflower seeds.
 The texture enhancer of all recipes.
 We have used raw sunflower seeds.
-If you are using roasted seeds, then you can add at the end of the recipe.
+If you use roasted seeds, you can add them at the end of the recipe.
 You may add pine seeds or walnuts as well.

 The cooking oil.
-To preserve the flavors of Indian spices, it is good to use the cooking oil like vegetable oil, canola oil, and sunflower seed oil.
-Butter and ghee(clarified butter) is also the better companion, but note that it increases the calorie slightly.
+To preserve the flavors of Indian spices, it is good to use cooking oil like vegetable oil, canola oil, and sunflower seed oil.
+Butter and ghee(clarified butter) is also the better companion.

 Cooking.
 Over medium flame, add cooking oil and sunflower seeds.
 Let them sizzle for a few seconds.
-Then toss Brussel sprouts and arrange all the bud's flat surface to the pan.
-Then cover with the lid and cook for 5 minutes on low-medium heat, or until the bottom sides turn brown in color.
+Then, toss Brussels sprouts and arrange all the bud's flat surfaces in the pan.
+Then cover with the lid and cook for 5 minutes on low-medium heat, or until the bottom sides turn brown.

 Then flip them to the other side and cook for another 5 minutes or until the veggies are cooked well.

 Season.
 Now sprinkle salt, lemon juice, and Madras curry powder.
-And toss in high heat for a minute until the spices coat the sprouts well but without burning the spices.
+Toss in high heat until the spices coat the sprouts well but without burning the spices.

 Garnish.
-Garnish with cilantro, which adds up the flavor and gels nicely with the Madras curry powder
+Garnish with cilantro, which adds flavor and gels nicely with the Madras curry powder.

 Serve.
 Serve hot with Indian flatbreads or meat.